Bohdan-Khomtchouk/Biochat/README.md

 - `vec-closest-recs` that sorts the aggregated document vectors directly with the similarity measure (`cos-sim`, `euc-sim`, etc.)
 - `tree-closest-recs` finds the closest records based on the pre-calculated hierarchical clustering (performed with the UPGMA algorithm using the cosine similarity measure).
 The results of clustering are stored in the <a href="https://github.com/Bohdan-Khomtchouk/Biochat/blob/master/data/GEO/GEO-tree-cos.lisp">text file</a>.

-## Like dissolves like

-We apply the "like dissolves like" principle to teach data files to learn to talk to each other (quite literally).
-In order to talk, data must first be able to find each other in space (not a trivial task, considering that there are thousands of bioinformatics databases out there... see how we've tackled this problem with <a href="https://github.com/Bohdan-Khomtchouk/PubData">PubData</a>).
-So how, for example, is an RNA-seq dataset supposed to find its potentially related ChIP-seq dataset (e.g., according to some combination of similar cell type, histone mark, sequencing details, etc.)?
-Through metadata, of course!
-However, for the datasets to meet each other via a similar metadata footprint requires sophisticated NLP strategies to introduce them.
-Once the datasets meet, we can let the conversations (i.e., integrative bioinformatics analyses) begin!
-Hence the name: `Biochat`.

-## Motivation

-Our ultimate goal is to make integrative multi-omics a lot easier (and more fun) through artificial intelligence (AI).
-Right now, we are barely scratching the surface with NLP.
-Thus, we are currently implementing novel neural network approaches to help us teach data to talk to each other (stay tuned!).

-## Checklist

-So far, here is what has been completed in `Biochat`:

-* [x] Scrape [GEO](https://www.ncbi.nlm.nih.gov/geo/), then extract the title, summary, etc. from each entry (entry example: <https://www.ncbi.nlm.nih.gov/sites/GDSbrowser?acc=GDS4303>)
-* [x] Store all this structured metadata in a database (currently, in-memory representation is sufficient)
-* [x] Teach an algorithm to match similar groups (e.g., if organism is "Mus musculus", i.e. mouse) then group them together (which is easy), but also be able to spot "leukemia" as a cancer type, so group it together with other cancer types

-Stages of the development of matching algorithm:

-* [x] Direct matching on a per-word or per-phrase basis
-* [x] Similarity matching using vector space modeling with word vectors from <https://github.com/cambridgeltl/BioNLP-2016> and the [doc2vec approach](https://cs.stanford.edu/~quocle/paragraph_vector.pdf)

-## Installation

-Additionally to having Quicklisp you'll need to clone [crawlik](https://github.com/vseloved/crawlik) into the home directory.

-To use PubMed word vectors, `(pushnew :use-pubmed *features*)` before loading the system `biochat`.

 ## Contact

 You are welcome to: